Conversion Tips For Agencies

 If you do not un-cover the real reason i.e (what's below the iceberg) the customer will feel like your solution is "out of the box" and you have not properly assessed their business concerns and challenges.
 You will probably be asked to followup at a later date, only to relies that the customer engaged with another company...but why...You failed to connect with them on a deeper more emotional level.

 The follow-up is just as important (if not more important) than the initial conversation.
 Upon concluding your initial call if you are unable to convert the customer, you should thank them for their time, and ask for an appropriate time and date for you to follow-up and discuss next steps.
 I always used to ask my customers to give me a "yes" or a "no" when I call them back.
 Customers will appreciate your firmness and will respect your time.
 Otherwise, you'll end up getting the "run around".

 Although this may seem like a very generic approach to selling digital services in Australia, I personally have found these to be the most crucial points to move a customer from a prospect to a paying client.

-There are many other aspects of a sale like undestanding buyer personas, and extensive NLP patterns.
+There are many other aspects of a sale like understanding buyer personas, and extensive NLP patterns.
 There is no "tricking" someone to buy what you have to offer.
 The best way to approach each of our opportunities is with an open mind, asking the right questions to understand the customers business and relate to their past failures.
-Presenting a solution without first uncovering what's beneath the iceburg is a very ineffective and obsolete way to sell Marketing.
+Presenting a solution without first uncovering what's beneath the iceberg is a very ineffective and obsolete way to sell Marketing.